George Perle: Life and career

 Perle was born in Bayonne, New Jersey, to Russian Jewish parents.
 He graduated from DePaul University, where he studied with Wesley LaViolette and received private lessons from Ernst Krenek.
 Later, he served as a technician fifth grade in the United States Army during World War II.
 He earned his doctorate at New York University in 1956.

 Perle composed with a technique of his own devising called "twelve-tone tonality".
 This technique was different from, but related to, the twelve-tone technique of the Second Viennese School, of which he was an "early admirer" and whose techniques he used aspects of but never fully adopted.
 Perle's former student Paul Lansky described Perle's twelve-tone tonality thus:

 Basically this creates a hierarchy among the notes of the chromatic scale so that they are all referentially related to one or two pitches which then function as a tonic note or chord in tonality.
 The system similarly creates a hierarchy among intervals and finally, among larger collections of notes, 'chords.'
 The main debt of this system to the 12-tone system lies in its use of an ordered linear succession in the same way that a 12-tone set does".

 In 1968, Perle cofounded the Alban Berg Society with Igor Stravinsky, and Hans F. Redlich, who had the idea (according to Perle in his letter to Glen Flax of 4/1/89).
 Perle's important work on Berg includes documenting that the third act of Lulu, rather than being an unfinished sketch, was actually three-fifths complete and that the Lyric Suite contains a secret program dedicated to Berg's love-affair.

 After retiring from Queens College in 1985, he became a professor emeritus at the Aaron Copland School of Music.
 In 1986, Perle was awarded a Pulitzer Prize for Music for his Wind Quintet No. 4 and also a MacArthur Fellowship.
 In about 1989 Perle became composer-in-residence for the San Francisco Symphony, a three-year appointment.
 It was also around this time that he had published his fourth book entitled The Listening Composer.

 He died aged 93 in his home in New York City in January 2009.
 He was buried in Calverton National Cemetery.

-A growing number of younger artists have come to express their appreciation for Perle.
-In the run-up to his 100th birthday celebrations the composer-pianist Michael Brown released a well received CD of a sampling of Perle's work for piano.
+In the run-up to his 100th birthday celebrations the composer-pianist Michael Stephen Brown released a well received CD of a sampling of Perle's work for piano.

 Perle was married to the sculptor Laura Slobe from 1940 to 1952; the couple were members of the Socialist Workers Party.
 His second wife, Barbara Philips, died in 1978.
 Perle married Shirley Xenia Gabis in 1982.